 The progressive curriculum journey we have created builds on the experiences of students at Key Stage 1 and 2.
 Students will be introduced to a variety of classical fiction as well as more modern fictional texts and a wide variety of poetry and non-fiction.
 A key part of the English curriculum at Murray Park is to introduce students to literature which takes them on a journey through different lives and cultures.
 It is a love of literature and learning which has influenced our curriculum plan which gives staff the opportunity to teach texts they are passionate about, whether this is in the format of studying a whole text or a short extract.
-A love and passion for reading is further embedded into our curriculum through weekly library lessons for Year 8 and Year 9 and fortnightly sessions for Years 9, 10 and 11.
+A love and passion for reading is further embedded into our curriculum through fortnightly library lessons for all year groups, offering students the chance to independently choose their own reading texts as well as engaging in activities that relate to the development of reading skills.

 Building on their learning from Key Stage 2, our students will deepen their understanding of writer’s craft and technical accuracy at Key Stage 3 in order to appreciate and emulate successful writing.
 This will then be regularly tested through both formative and summative assessment with students responding to the feedback they are given to bridge any gaps in knowledge and continually develop their skills.